 To Further the Understanding of Music

 Established in 2010, the Dr. Gerald R. Mack Award honors the 28-year tenure of the esteemed former Conductor of the Worcester Chorus.
 The annual award is restricted to a qualified graduate of a Worcester area high school, who is going on to college to major in music.
 The Mack Award is funded by the Chorus.
 The Award Committee accepts applications and makes decisions in the Spring.
-Application forms for 2018 will be available early in the new year

 "The Worcester Chorus is pleased to be able to give this award in the name of Dr. Gerald Mack, not only to recognize and reward the many achievements of the winners, but to remind these young people of Dr. Mack's great contribution to choral music and his commitment to education in the arts for future generations." - Award Committee